 Emergency Shelters and Transition Houses provide temporary housing, food, and support for women fleeing violence and their children.
-How long you can stay varies from shelter to shelter, but typically the maximum stay is set between 4 and 6 weeks.
-While staying at the shelter, the staff can assist you as you plan for your future by offering safety, a supportive ear, abuse information, support along with referrals to counselling, financial services, legal support and housing.
+How long you can stay varies from shelter to shelter, but typically the maximum stay between 4 and 6 weeks.
+While staying at the shelter, the staff can assist you as you plan for your future by offering safety, a supportive ear, abuse information, support along with referrals to counselling, financial services, legal support, and housing.

 Programs vary in every community, so please contact the agency in your area directly.

 These agencies provide supportive, confidential services, as well as access to help and safety for those affected by violence.
 All services are free of charge.

 Do you have a passion for group support services, and live in the #YXE area? @FamilySaskatoon

 wants to hear from you!
 FSS is looking to expand its support services for victims of IPV, and is looking for feedback.
 Please consider taking the survey below!